sowlutions/react-native-in-app-utils/Readme.md

 A react-native wrapper for handling in-app purchases.

 # Reason to fork
-- Adding the feature of finishing the transaction manually from RN side
+- Added features Finishing the transaction manually from RN side and looping through transactions in queue.

 # Breaking Change